 It is important to drink plenty of fluids throughout the day, especially water if you can.
 Other drinks such as coffee, juice, or soda will dehydrate the muscle groups and leave you feeling tired.
 By drinking water, you will be replenishing essential nutrients and helping your muscles stay relaxed.
 If you do not like water, then try Gatorade or flavored water as these drinks will also help to keep you hydrated during the day.
 You should be drinking eight glasses a day if possible in order to remain healthy.
 Buying water and having it at lunchtime is also a good idea.

 Protecting your body in the workplace is very important for your overall health and well being.
 There are many injuries you could sustain even from just sitting at your desk all day.
-It is important to drink plenty of fluids and see a doctor if the pain does not go away.
+Drink enough water and see a doctor if the pain does not go away.
 The doctor may recommend hot and cold compresses to relieve minor pain, but if the soreness continues, you may have to find another job that will be more comfortable so that you will not have to have surgery.